-A very useful addition to setting text properties manually is to use combined styles.
-To create combined styles, create a text with the settings to be set by a style and press the Add Character or Paragraph Style button:
+A very useful addition to setting text properties manually is to use combined Styles.
+To create combined styles, create a text with the settings to be set by a Style and press the Add Character or Paragraph Style button:

-This will open up a dialog where you can enter a name for the new style:
+This will open up a dialog where you can enter a name for the new Style:

 Besides giving the style a name, one can also select: